Cherry Capri: Performance career

 As a performer, Capri has headlined three Mondo Lounge weekenders and the Mondo Tiki event at the Las Vegas Hard Rock Hotel.
 She has sung at Tiki Oasis and tiki clubs across the country.
 In 2005, she was a featured performer in the cult classic movie by Tony Marsico, Camp Burlesque.
-Capri has made appearances on television talk shows including the Tonight Show with Jay Leno.
+Capri has made appearances on television talk shows including The Tonight Show with Jay Leno.

-In 2006 she was featured on the full-length album Creamy Cocktails & Other Delights with a cover that paid a homage to the album cover of Whipped Cream and Other Delights by Herb Alpert.
+In 2006 she was featured on the full-length album Creamy Cocktails & Other Delights with a cover that paid a homage to the album cover of Whipped Cream & Other Delights by Herb Alpert's Tijuana Brass.
 Her title song from this album was included as the main anthem in the same-sex marriage rights movie, I Want to Get Married.

 In 2007, she was approached to star in a MidMod home-improvement lifestyle show called Lotta Living, based on the website of the same name.
 The series ultimately failed to progress past development stages.

 In 2016 she was considered for a children's television show reprising a Fred Rogers-style lead in an updated version of Mr. Roger's Neighborhood.

 Over the years, Capri has supported various charitable organizations through performances and appearances, including the Los Angeles Conservancy Modern Committee, Palm Springs Modern Committee and Lightbringer Project.
 In 2004, she was crowned the queen of the Pasadena Doo Dah Parade.